brendobrendo/monkey_kingdom/model_prompt.md

 - **Stability** refers to how well your actor-critic system avoids catastrophic or chaotic behavior early in training—basically, preventing the system from going off the rails before it has a chance to learn useful policies.
 - Stability = Avoiding situations where all your agents (monkeys) engage in actions that lead to mass die-offs, social collapse, or extreme maladaptive behavior patterns before learning can meaningfully occur.
 - For example, if early training causes most monkeys to constantly fight and die of injuries or starve because they fail to forage, the learning signal (from the Critic) could be so noisy or uniformly negative that your Actor never gets useful gradients to improve.

 ---

+## Key Questions:
+- Should the reward signal be derived by quantifying the increase/decrease across the six behavioral values?
+If so, what’s a good way to model those changes numerically over time?
+- Would reinforcement learning with episodic simulations be the best training strategy, or would curriculum learning help better simulate the emergence of complex social behavior?
+- How should I use attention mechanisms to weigh the subsystems dynamically?

+---